open-traits-network/open-traits-network.github.io/lifecycle.md

   - DOI/URI
   - unstructured citation information
   - content-based unique identifier
+- persistent, unique identifier

 # Post-Processing and data management

 After gathering the data from existing or new sources, they are usually transformed and aggregated into a comparable format suitable for answering a specific research question.
-Specific research questions produce narrow datasets as a result, whereas broad research questions produce more general datasets [*Caterina: not sure I agree here, the size of the dataset is independent of the specificity of the research question, it would be more the geographical and taxonomic scopes that would determine the "extent" of the dataset.*].[*Silvia: I agree with Caterina.*] This data integration process of integrating gathered datasets can be automated, semi-automated or manual.
+Specific research questions produce narrow datasets as a result, whereas broad research questions produce more general datasets [*Caterina: not sure I agree here, the size of the dataset is independent of the specificity of the research question, it would be more the geographical and taxonomic scopes that would determine the "extent" of the dataset.*].[*Silvia & Meghan: I agree with Caterina.*] This data integration process of integrating gathered datasets can be automated, semi-automated or manual.
 When post-processed, data can also be aggregated at different levels (e.g. individuals, species) and this should be defined.
 Post-processing also includes several steps of error checking and quality control.
 As for data re-use, documentation and open code are extremely important for transparency and reproducibility purposes.

 ### Post processing
 >> [*Margot Neyret: if the idea here is to give step-by-step guidelines, maybe reorder?* 1.
 Harmonization 2.
 Error handling 3.
 Duplicates 4.
 Filtering 5.
 Standardisation.
 6-7.
 Outliers + Combining 8.
 Transformation 9. keep references.]